-Now I know lots of useless Beholder trivia and I burned up way too many of the few recreational hours I had available — but I had a pretty good time doing it.
+Now, being a nerd, I know lots of useless Beholder trivia and I burned up way too many of the few recreational hours I had available — but I had a pretty good time doing it.

 5e Beholder Roll20 Token

 This is the .png I made for them to use in Roll20.net.
 It’s something of an homage to a miniature my friend Mike (#plumbtactical) painted for me years ago.
 I used an image I found on Pinterest for a template, but I can’t relocate it to give credit (a dumbass move, I know).
-Apologies for that
+Apologies for that.

 I’ll put high-resolution versions of the art on the Nerdalcon board on Pinterest.

 There are some great custom miniature painters out there, especially on Etsy (and by no means just for D&D miniatures, either).
 Here are just a couple of good examples.

 “A beholder’s central lair is typically a large, spacious cavern with high ceilings, where it can attack without fear of closing to melee range.
 Some beholders manage to channel their pervasive xenophobic tendencies into a terrible despotism.
 Rather than live in isolation to avoid other creatures, the aptly named eye tyrants enslave those other creatures, founding and controlling vast evil empires.
 An eye tyrant sometimes carves out a domain within or under a major city, commanding networks of agents that operate on their master’s behalf.”